 The biggest selling point of the AOC 27B1H is its ultra-slim design with 1.5mm thin bezels at the top and at the sides of the monitor.
 Note that there’s also a 5mm black border around the screen.
 Further, you can only tilt the screen of the monitor by -4°/22° and it’s not VESA mount compatible.

 Connectivity options are as scarce as the ergonomics as there’s only one HDMI 1.4 port, one VGA input, and a headphones jack.

 Price & Similar Monitors

 The AOC 27B1H price amounts to ~$135.
 At this price range, we highly recommend you go with the LG 24MP59G instead.

 The LG 24MP59G offers AMD FreeSync up to 75Hz, 1ms Motion Blur Reduction, higher pixel density, wider color gamut, and a DisplayPort input (so you can use FreeSync with compatible NVIDIA cards as well).
 It does not have as thin bezels though.

-While the AOC 27B1H does offer a decent image quality and an eye-catching design, there are simply better alternatives out there for the money.
+While the AOC 27B1H does offer a nice image quality and an eye-catching design, there are simply better alternatives out there for that amount of money.